 Investing in the Notes involves a number of risks.
-See "Selected Risk Considerations" beginning on page P-8 of this pricing supplement, and "Risk Factors" beginning on page PS-4 of the product prospectus supplement dated September 14, 2021 and page S-2 of the prospectus supplement dated September 14, 2021.
+See "Selected Risk Considerations" beginning on page P-6 of this pricing supplement, "Additional Risk Factors Specific to the Notes" beginning on page PS-4 of the product prospectus supplement dated September 14, 2021 and "Risk Factors" beginning on page S-2 of the prospectus supplement dated September 14, 2021.